Grace Baptist

 Grace Baptist is a name used by various churches and associations, in different parts of the world, who would align with Reformed Baptists, holding to Calvinistic doctrine.
 This distinguishes them from General Baptists who instead hold to an Arminian theology.

 History

 United Kingdom

 Grace Baptist churches in the UK have mainly derived from the Strict Baptists or Strict and Particular Baptists.
 The Strict Baptist Assembly, established in 1964, held to beliefs outlined in the Baptist Affirmation of Faith 1966.
 The Assembly of Baptist Churches was established in 1976 and held to the Calvinistic doctrine of sovereign grace.
 Through discussions between the Strict Baptist Assembly and the Assembly of Baptist Churches came a conviction and desire to establish a single assembly which in 1980 gave rise to the joint Grace Baptist Assembly.

 Alongside the establishment of the Assemblies was the establishment of Associations of Strict Baptist Churches, of which there were three.
-These continue today under the updated titles of Associations of Grace Baptist Churches, listed below.
+These have now merged into one Grace Baptist Association, as listed below.